A pioneer of corporate diversity remains unimpressed

 Later, he would help lead a major effort to make Xerox Corp. a fairer workplace.
 Those early programs, which became the subject of a Harvard Business School case study and a PBS NewsHour special report, were intended to be the start of widespread diversity and inclusion in business.
 Instead, Kinsey finds too many companies have made scant progress, in part because mainstream society tends to ignore the contributions of the Black community while also dismissing inequities.

-Kinsey spoke to Fast Company earlier this year about his experiences as a diversity pioneer, the inclusivity principles he developed based on his experiences at Xerox and elsewhere, and the fundamental issues CEOs much address if they want to build truly inclusive workplaces.
+Kinsey spoke to Fast Company earlier this year about his experiences as a diversity pioneer, the inclusivity principles he developed based on his experiences at Xerox and elsewhere, and the fundamental issues CEOs must address if they want to build truly inclusive workplaces.
 The following has been edited for length and clarity:

 In 1971, Xerox, because of affirmative action, wanted to hire Black people.
 So they hired a Black recruiter.
 He comes to me.
 At the time I have a job with Humboldt Oil Company, with $75 million worth of responsibility.
 A big job.
 I’m now supposed to be going from there to a branch manager job.
 Twelve interviews later, I get the job, and it only has 12 direct reports, and I’m reporting to the person whose job I thought was interviewing for.
 Now, I have an MBA, a B.S. in math, and five years worth experience when I got into this job.